 - No additional costs are incurred for this service.

-When importing: Are the goods for temporary admission?
+Are the goods for temporary admission?

 If so, ask which type (i.e. Full Waiver Temporary Admission, Bond, NIRU, IPR, etc.).

 - Once determined, we will need one of the following: The gallery/shipper’s TA account number, Bonded warehouse number, NIRU Authorisation, or IPR Authorisation

 - If the client cannot provide any of the above, a Simplified TA is a solution to this - ask your ARTA representative for more information on this process

 - Additional costs will likely be incurred for any type of TA, depending on the shipper used.